6 to 7 pm

 Your generosity is vital in keeping the library’s programs, exhibitions, and reading rooms free and accessible to everyone.
 Make a donation today.

-Free and open to the public; free tickets required.
+Free and open to all.
+Reserve your free tickets now.
 Find tickets here beginning November 1.

 Doors open half an hour before the program begins, with first-come, first-served seating for registered attendees.
 We will admit walk-ins without tickets if space permits, 10 minutes before the event begins.